 |FY 2017||$14,725,728||$13,967,704||5% more than spent|

 The inflation of the funding number also affects the calculation of changes in funding from year to year.
 Using NIH’s numbers, funding decreased by 4.6% from 2017 to 2018.
-But using my numbers–which excludes project dollars not actually spent on ME/CFS–funding decreased by 10% in 2018.
+But using the actual amount spent on ME/CFS, funding decreased by 8.5% in 2018.
 Here’s a graph of NIH’s calculation compared to mine for 2016 through 2018:

-In a research area like ME/CFS, where the annual investment is so incredibly low compared to the NIH’s budget, reporting a number that is off by more than $1 million is a big deal.
-That $1.5 million is almost enough to fund another Research Center for a year.
+The September 2019 Report of the NANDS Council Working Group For ME/CFS Research is a prime example.
+That report uses NIH’s inflated funding numbers in multiple places, including Figure 1 on page 7.
+Because this is an official report, the inaccurate numbers will be enshrined in all subsequent discussions.
+In a research area like ME/CFS, where the annual investment is so incredibly low, relying a number that is off by more than $1 million is a big deal.
+That $1.3 million is almost enough to fund another Research Center for a year.
+It makes it look like NIH is doing substantially more than it actually is.

 This is yet another way that the burden of accuracy and attention to detail is shifted to our disease community that is already carrying so much.
 Why did I have to invest hours of my time over several weeks to ferret out the correct number and pass that information on to you?
 Why should I have to make my self sicker and do NIH’s accounting job?